Keyboard Navigation in VEXcode 123 on Mac (Experimental)

 Enable Keyboard Navigation

-Three blocks are in the VEXcode coding interface.
+VEXcode 123 project with three hat blocks.
 A when started block is on top, and beneath it is a When timer block and a When I Receieve block.
-A highlight box appears on the topmost When Started block.
+A highlight box appears on the topmost When Started block after keyboard navigation has been enabled.

 To enable keyboard navigation, press the shift + control + k keys at the same time.
 When keyboard navigation is enabled, the Block that's highest on the workspace will be highlighted.